microbial-pangenomes-lab/microGWAS/docs/source/usage.rst

 The pipeline also allows for executing specific rules.
 To run the pipeline up to the pangenome analysis::

-   snakemake -p pangenome --cores 24 --use-conda --cores 24 --verbose --use-conda
+   snakemake -p pangenome --cores 24 --use-conda

 The following example instead uses "vanilla" ``conda`` and skips the generation of the phylogenetic tree::

-   snakemake -p annotate_summary find_amr_vag map_back manhattan_plots heritability enrichment_plots qq_plots --cores 24 --verbose --use-conda
+   snakemake -p annotate_summary find_amr_vag map_back manhattan_plots heritability enrichment_plots qq_plots --cores 24 --use-conda

 See :doc:`rules` for more information on what each rule does.